-The moment I saw the premise of ‘Batman Ninja‘ and its trailer, I must admit, I was hooked.
-I felt like I was watching a Tarantino opening, with a music track from The Matrix.
-Suddenly, I was anticipating something I couldn’t explain nor was something I knew I wanted.
-This film is by far the best-animated film of any Batman film Warner Brothers has ever released.
+The moment I saw the premise of Batman Ninja and its trailer, I must admit, I was hooked.
+I felt as though I was watching a Tarantino opening, with a music track from The Matrix.
+Suddenly, I was anticipating something I couldn’t explain, nor was something I knew I wanted.
+Batman Ninja is by far the most ambitious of any Batman film Warner Bros. has ever released.
 The choreography, the animation, and the dialogue are just a few things that make this film so unique.

 ***SPOILERS FROM HERE***

 The opening sequence nicely sets up the entire premise of the story by opening in Arkham Asylum, home of all of Batman’s rogue’s.
 Leading the pack is Gorilla Grodd, activating his new Ultimate Weapon and is ultimately the true Villain and Hero of this story.
 Batman, in his attempt to stop the activation from occurring, is slightly late to the party but manages to be present during the entire situation.
 This causes the transportation of the criminals to Feudal Japan.